Jamaica: Economy

 Jamaica is a mixed economy with both state enterprises and private sector businesses.
 Major sectors of the Jamaican economy include agriculture, mining, manufacturing, tourism, petroleum refining, financial and insurance services.
 Tourism and mining are the leading earners of foreign exchange.
 Half the Jamaican economy relies on services, with half of its income coming from services such as tourism.
 An estimated 4.3 million foreign tourists visit Jamaica every year.
 According to the World Bank, Jamaica is an upper-middle income country that, like its Caribbean neighbours, is vulnerable to the effects of climate change, flooding, and hurricanes.
 In 2018, Jamaica represented the CARICOM Caribbean Community at the G20 and the G7 annual meetings.
 In 2019 Jamaica reported its lowest unemployment rate in 50 years.

 Supported by multilateral financial institutions, Jamaica has, since the early 1980s, sought to implement structural reforms aimed at fostering private sector activity and increasing the role of market forces in resource allocation Since 1991, the government has followed a programme of economic liberalisation and stabilisation by removing exchange controls, floating the exchange rate, cutting tariffs, stabilising the Jamaican dollar, reducing inflation and removing restrictions on foreign investment.

-Emphasis has been placed on maintaining strict fiscal discipline, greater openness to trade and financial flows, market liberalisation and reduction in the size of government.
+Emphasis has been placed upon maintaining strict fiscal discipline, greater openness to trade and financial flows, market liberalisation and reduction in the size of government.
 During this period, a large share of the economy was returned to private sector ownership through divestment and privatisation programmes.
 The free-trade zones at Kingston, Montego Bay and Spanish Town allow duty-free importation, tax-free profits, and free repatriation of export earnings.